 White House portrait of Rachel Donelson Jackson, by Howard Chandler Christy, 1941.

-In the 1940's a rendition by English portraitist Howard Chandler Christy showing a more youthful and beautiful Rachel was painted for the White House, and remains there today.
+In the 1940's a rendition by acclaimed portraitist and illustrator Howard Chandler Christy showing a more youthful and beautiful Rachel was painted for the White House, and remains there today.
 It was also based to some extent on the Ralph E. W. Earl images.
 However, James Barber (see above) commented that the portrayal is more that of movie star Norma Shearer than of Rachel Jackson.

 Clement: History of Pittsylvania County, Virginia